 Of the thirty-four confirmed dead, many were killed in the most sadistic fashion possible, that of blunt force trauma.
 Bludgeoning's and multiple stab wound victims inundated Detroit Receiving Hospital.
 While killing with a gun is certainly a violent crime, it is much less personal because there is no physical contact.
 Of course, the greater the distance the less personal the killing.
 But beating a person to death with a bat or stabbing a victim thirty or forty times indicates a volcanic personal hatred of pathological proportions.
 This is ultimately what defined the ‘43 riot.

-July 6th - With order now restored, the army musters out of Detroit, down Woodward Avenue and past the DIA reviewing stand which held their commanders, (above) General Guthner, Governor Kelly and General Aurand.
+July 6th - With order now restored, the army musters out of Detroit, down Woodward Avenue and past the DIA reviewing stand which held their commanders, (above, left to right) General Guthner, Governor Kelly and General Aurand.

 It proved to be an uneasy peace, however, and twenty-four years later the army would return, to a city under both different and yet hauntingly familiar circumstances.